SkymanOne/folidity/reports/main.typ

   caption: "Build workflow",
 ) <Figure:compilation>

-As one of the core features of Folidity, formal verification is part of the build process.
+Formal verification is a novel addition to the workflow.
 Having verified the model consistency, invariants, and constraints, the program is considered safe to generate runtime assertions.

 Another core feature is a pure computation context of the SC in Folidity.
 As illustrated in @fig:context:old,